mugonchez/javascript-react-confirm-dialog-hook/README.md

-# A reusable confirm dialog hook using Javascript.
+# A reusable confirm dialog hook using Javascript and Shadcn UI library.